vphantom/vof/README.md

 Really, yet another serialization format?
 Yes, but one of the simplest!
 This fills a niche use case of ours somewhere between JSON, CBOR and Protocol Buffers with the following goals:

 * Easy to implement in a new language (weekend project)
-* Low CPU/memory requirements both ways
+* Low CPU/memory requirements to encode and especially decode
 * Smaller output size (even vs JSON+gzip)
 * Streamable (unlike Protobuf)
 * Compact struct type (unlike CBOR)